About Us

 Off-the-shelf software works fine when you are starting out.
 But the moment you scale, add more people, open another location, or layer on complexity, the cracks appear fast.
 And what fills those cracks?
 Excel.
 Suddenly, your most critical business data lives in spreadsheets with no access controls, no audit trail, no redundant backups, and no version history, built by the one person who fully understands them and maybe one or two others.
 One accidental deletion, one corrupted file, one employee departure, and years of institutional knowledge vanish overnight.

-Whether you are a growing company outgrowing your tools, or a large operation patching the gaps left by a platform migration, the result is the same: your business is running on a foundation that was never designed for what you actually do.
-Instead of investing once to build it right, you are paying the same cost over and over.
+Whether you are a growing company outgrowing your tools, a large operation patching gaps left by a platform change, or a team buried under repetitive processes that have never been properly systematized, the result is the same: your business is running on a foundation that was never designed for what you actually do.
+Instead of investing once to build it right, to encode your processes and enforce how you want things done, you are paying the same cost over and over.
 Retraining, onboarding, or explaining processes that were never documented in the first place.
 A perpetual cold start, starting from scratch every time someone walks out the door.

 02

 We are not building software from the outside looking in.
 We are three generations deep in business operations.
-King Enterprises runs multiple companies across industrial services, heavy equipment, surplus asset management, recycling, rental, and logistics.
+King Enterprises runs multiple companies across industrial services, heavy equipment, surplus asset management, recycling, rental, logistics, and commercial leasing for the US government.
 These are not hypothetical problems for us.
 They are Tuesday.

 So we started building.
 First for ourselves, one system at a time.
 A tool to manage surplus assets.
-A shipping engine that actually worked with our warehouse workflow.
-A client portal so our customers could see their assets in real-time instead of waiting for a weekly email.
-Each system was built because we needed it, not because we thought it would make a good product.
+A shipping engine built around our fulfillment workflow and our carrier rates.
+A client portal that gave customers real-time visibility instead of a monthly email.
+Every system was built because we needed it, not because we thought it would make a good product.

 03

-Once the core operational systems were working, something else happened: the infrastructure started talking to itself.
-The asset management system fed data to the shipping engine.
-The shipping engine triggered automated invoicing.
-Invoicing synced to the accounting platform without anyone touching a spreadsheet.
+We did the migrations, redesigned our entire ERP from a blank slate, took inspiration from what already worked, and addressed every pain point we had lived with.
+It was a massive investment, but the right one.
+Once the core systems were running, something else happened: the infrastructure started talking to itself.
+Asset management fed the shipping engine.
+Shipping triggered automated invoicing.
+Invoicing synced to accounting without anyone touching a spreadsheet.
 Client portals updated in real-time because the data pipeline was already there.

 Today, every division of King Enterprises runs on software we built.
 Not because we are a software company that happens to have other businesses.
-Because we are operators who built software to run those businesses, and the software turned out to be good enough that it became its own division.
+Because we are operators who built software to run those businesses, and it turned out to be good enough that it became its own division.

 04